Florida Gulf Coast Eagles men's basketball: Season results

 The Eagles participated in their first Division I postseason tournament in 2013, qualifying for the NCAA Tournament by winning the ASUN Conference Championship, beating top-seeded Mercer in the conference tournament final.
 On March 22, 2013, the Eagles, the 15th seed in the South Region, scored one of the biggest upsets in NCAA Tournament history, defeating second-seeded Georgetown 78–68.
 They were only the seventh #15 seed to defeat a #2 seed, the first being Richmond in its 1991 victory over Syracuse.
 Two days later, they defeated seventh seeded San Diego State to become the first #15 seed ever to advance to the Sweet Sixteen.
 Their run ended there in a 62–50 loss to third seeded Florida.
 This is "officially" the fourth-deepest run by a first-time tournament participant in NCAA history, behind only Indiana State advancing all the way to the national championship game in 1979 and Charlotte and Georgia reaching the Final Four in 1977 and 1983, respectively.
 Southwestern Louisiana, now known as Louisiana–Lafayette, advanced to the Sweet 16 in its first appearance as well, in 1972, but that appearance was vacated due to NCAA sanctions.
 Coach Andy Enfield was hired by USC on April 1.
 To replace him, the Eagles hired Joe Dooley, an assistant from Kansas.

 Postseason

 NCAA Division I Tournament results

 The Eagles have appeared in the NCAA Division I Tournament three times.
 Their combined record is 3–3.
 Their highest seed was #14 in 2017.

 NIT results

 The Eagles have appeared in the National Invitation Tournament (NIT) two times.
 Their combined record is 0–2.

+CBI results

+The Eagles have participated in one College Basketball Invitational (CBI) tournament.
+Their record is 1–1.